Loading...

 You can integrate ORE analytics in several ways: One is to map your market and trade data to the input file formats we have defined and that can be readily loaded into ORE; this means a classic interface/adapter development task that is typically moderate compared to the effort of getting and cleansing the data from the source systems.
 Thereafter you can run the ORE command line application for example in a series of batches to produce the desired analytics results.
 The resulting reports can be picked up from the file system, parsed and imported into the target system.
 Another approach would be tighter integration that uses ORE’s C++ API directly without using the ORE file formats or the command line application that comes with the ORE release.

-Clean design, avoiding duplication, a comprehensive test suite, variety of example and demo cases are measures to continuously assure the quality of release.
-Peer review of the first release will further harden ORE.
-When we extend ORE, we will make sure that corresponding test cases are added to the test suites.
+Clean design, avoiding duplication, a comprehensive test suite, SAST scans, variety of example and demo cases are measures to continuously assure the quality of release.
 Any contributions submitted by the community are carefully reviewed and may be discussed in the forum before being integrated into ORE.
 Also refer to the ORE contribution and governance page at openriskengine.org.

 Features